-Proposals which seek to include parking provision below these standards will require robust justification which takes into account the sites accessibility, proximity to and availability of public transport with regards to the use, type and mix of development proposed.
+Proposals which seek to include parking provision below these standards will require robust justification which takes into account the site's accessibility, proximity to and availability of public transport with regards to the use, type and mix of development proposed.
+Sheltered housing developments may reduce these standards, but will be expected to provide some parking available for visitors on site.